nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

     systemctl stop "xroad*"
     ```

 2. Dump the local databases to be migrated.
 You can find the passwords of users `serverconf`, `messagelog` and `opmonitor` in `/etc/xroad/db.properties`.
+Notice that the versions of the local PostgreSQL client and remote PostgreSQL server must match.

     ```
     pg_dump -F t -h 127.0.0.1 -p 5432 -U serverconf -f serverconf.dat serverconf